morskyjezek/si676-2024-activities/_posts/2024-10-28-assignment-1-extract.md

 #### Two Submission Options

 **Option One:** a link to a GitHub repository where you have created the code and saved the files.
 It may be a private repo, as long as you have added the instructor as a collaborator with view permissions.
+The repo URL may be provided via Canvas.

 **Option Two:** a zip file, uploaded on Canvas, that contains the extracted material in a directory.
 These should all be in a directory containing python code in a `.py` or `.ipynb` file(s),